-I have never been to Las Vegas, and it’s probably the last place I would think of visiting with my kids – or at least it was until I was surprised by a Vegas hotel’s reaction to complaints about a breastfeeding mom.
-Now my thinking is I’d want a grown-up getaway there with my husband or some girlfriends, and our days would be filled with cocktails instead of sippys and high heels instead of flip flops.
-Helene Vece grew up and has lived in Las Vegas for the last 35 years, and she shares her top tips for Las Vegas with kids – thanks, Helene!
+I have never been to Las Vegas.
+It’s probably the last place I would think of visiting with my kids.
+At least it was until I was surprised by a Vegas hotel’s reaction to complaints about a breastfeeding mom.
+I want a grown-up getaway there with my husband or some girlfriends and days filled with cocktails instead of sippys and high heels instead of flip flops.
+Reader Helene Vece grew up and has lived in Las Vegas for the last 35 years, and she’s sharing top tips for Las Vegas with kids – thanks, Helene!

 Las Vegas for Toddlers

 Las Vegas and toddlers normally aren’t associated as two things that go together.
 But, they really are!
 Parents with young children shouldn’t miss out on visiting the famous Las Vegas Strip because of travel concerns.
 In reality, Sin City has tons of activities for toddlers!

 The DISCOVERY Children’s Museum, the Fountains of Bellagio, the Coney Island Emporium, and Siegfried & Roy’s Secret Garden and Dolphin Habitat are just a few of the baby and toddler-friendly attractions in Las Vegas.
 The best part?
 They are all affordable and located on glitzy Las Vegas Boulevard!
 Parents can see the sights while children delight in engaging and educational attractions.